Guwahati–Mariani Intercity Express: Coaches

 The 15717 / 18 Guwahati–Mariani Junction Intercity Express has nine general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15717 Guwahati–Mariani Junction Intercity Express covers the distance of 404 km in 11 hours 15 mins (36 km/hr) & in 10 hours 30 mins as the 15718 Mariani Junction–Guwahati Intercity Express (38 km/hr).
+The 15717 Guwahati–Mariani Junction Intercity Express covers the distance of 404 km in 11 hours 15 mins (36 km/h) and in 10 hours 30 mins as the 15718 Mariani Junction–Guwahati Intercity Express (38 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't include a Superfast surcharge.

 Routing

 The 15717 / 18 Guwahati–Mariani Junction Intercity Express runs from Guwahati via Chaparmukh Junction, Lumding Junction, Dimapur to Mariani Junction.

 Traction

 As the route is going to electrification, a New Guwahati-based WDM-3D diesel locomotive pulls the train to its destination.